A commentary on Arctic Monkeys' Cornerstone

 Watch its Richard Ayoyade-directed video here:

-With their Josh Homme-produced Humbug album packing a serious punch, Alex Turner sought to bring something different to the album in the form of Cornerstone, and boy did he deliver.
+With their Josh Homme-produced Humbug album packing a serious punch, Alex Turner sought to bring something different to the record... and boy did he deliver.

-True to form, Alex Turner keeps things very real as he speaks in the first person, while seemingly invoking the sights of his hometown.
+True to form, Turner kept things very real as he speaks in the first person, while seemingly invoking the sights of his hometown.

 The opening lyrics "I thought I saw you in the battleship/But it was only a look-a-like," sees the narrator spot what he thinks is an ex in town before he realises it isn't her.

-As we move through the song we see him come across more apparitions of his former lover, all "close enough to be (her) ghost," before realising they were just simple tricks of the light or vision tricks.
+As we move through the track we see him come across more apparitions of his former lover, all "close enough to be (her) ghost," before realising they were just simple "vision trick(s)"

 The cheeky narrator gives it a fair crack though, approaching each woman and getting further with each one until he asks if he can call them by his ex's name...
-Which as you can imagine, goes down like a ton of bricks.
+Which as you can imagine, goes down like a lead ballon.

 See some of the lyrics for the track below: